 What’s strange about Avast Premier is that it will try to bundle Google Chrome alongside its protection modules.
-And bundling additional software is something you’d expect from a free product, but not from a paid one.
-If you don’t want to use Google Chrome as your web browser, pay attention while installing Avast Premier and disable this option.
+Bundling additional software is something you would expect from a free product, but not from a paid one.
+If you do not want to use Google Chrome as your web browser, pay attention when starting the installation of Avast Premier and disable this option.

-Taking a first look at the user interface, we also noticed that Avast Premier was already using the latest virus definitions available on the company’s servers, so that’s a good thing.
+Taking a first look at the user interface, we also noticed that Avast Premier was already using the latest virus definitions available on the company’s servers, and that is a good thing.

 The download and installation experience we had for Avast Premier was a good one.
-We appreciated the fact that you don’t have to provide any personal information in order to test the security suite, and that you can actually choose what protection modules you want to install.
+We appreciated the fact that you do not have to provide any personal information to test the security suite, and that you can choose which protection modules you want to install.
 However, we do not appreciate the fact that Avast Premier tries to install a web browser extension (SafePrice) that has nothing to do with your security.
 It is just a way to make more money for Avast on behalf of paying customers.

 Integration with Windows, web browsers and universal Windows platform apps

-When we installed it on our test computer, we noticed that Avast Premier automatically disabled both Windows Defender and Windows Firewall.
-That’s a good thing because it will help avoid unwanted performance issues and possible conflicts.
-Avast Premier is also very well integrated with Windows’ networking features - we had no problems when creating or joining a homegroup, when sharing files and folders over the local network, or when using universal Windows platform apps.
+When we installed it on our test computer, Avast Premier automatically disabled both Windows Defender and Windows Firewall.
+That is a good thing because it will help avoid unwanted performance issues and possible conflicts.
+Avast Premier is also well integrated with Windows’ networking features - we had no problems when creating or joining a homegroup, when sharing files and folders or when using universal Windows platform apps.

-A bit earlier, we mentioned that, when you connect to a new network, the firewall module asks you what kind of network that is.
+When you connect to a new network, the firewall module asks what kind of network that is.
 You can choose between a public and a private profile for each network, just like in Windows.
-However, what we found is that this applies only to new network connections.
-If you switch an existing network’s profile from public to private or the other way around, Avast’s firewall won’t detect your change.

-Avast Premier appears to be a security product that’s well integrated with Windows and its networking features.
-However, we don’t like it when we see a security product bundling web browser extensions that promise “safe prices, better deals”, and we surely don’t like it when a security product lowers the general performance of our computer, like Avast Premier appears to be doing.
+Avast Premier appears to be a security product that is well integrated with Windows and its networking features.
+However, we do not like it when a security product is bundling web browser extensions that promise “safe prices, better deals,” and when it increases the boot time of our computer, like Avast Premier appears to be doing.

 Ease of use & configuration

-The top of the user interface is home to a few buttons that let you access the most important features, tools and settings offered by the suite.
-For instance, this is the place from where you can launch antivirus scans, launch any of the tools bundled with the security suite or open the settings of Avast Premier.
-Speaking of which, most of them are easy to understand and configure, as Avast Premier offers both switches and checkmark lists.
+The left side of the user interface is home to a few buttons that let you access the most important features, tools, and settings offered by the suite.
+For instance, this is the place from which you can launch antivirus scans, start any of the tools bundled with the security suite or open the settings of Avast Premier.

 Avast Premier is also quite good at helping you understand what its tools and settings do.
 For instance, the settings that are a bit more technical have a small information icon on their right sides.
-If you click on that, you will get more details about what the setting does or is.
-And, if you need more in-depth help or support, Avast Premier has you covered: you can browse through detailed help files, send support requests via a contact form from inside the security suite, or ask for phone support.
+If you click on it, you get more details about what the setting does.
+Also, if you need more in-depth help or support, Avast Premier has you covered: you can browse through detailed help documentation, send support requests via a contact, or ask for phone support.
 However, the latter option only covers installing and configuring your Avast product.
-If you have more complex issues, like the ones usually caused by a virus on your computer, Avast’s technicians can help you only if you pay an additional subscription, with a price that’s definitely not negligible.
+If you have more complex issues, like the ones caused by a virus on your computer, Avast’s technicians can help only if you pay an additional subscription, with a price that is definitely not negligible.

-Avast Premier has a very good looking user interface and finding your way through it is fairly easy.
-We appreciated the use of switches and checkmark settings, but we really didn’t like the lack of logs and statistics.
+Avast Premier has a good-looking user interface and finding your way through it is fairly easy.
+We appreciated the use of switches and checkmark settings, but we did not like the lack of logs and statistics.
 Also, in-depth support is available only if you buy a separate subscription that costs a lot of money.

-Go to the next page of this review and see how effective Avast is at protecting your computer from network attacks and malware.
+On the next page of this review, you can see how capable Avast Premier is at protecting your Windows computer from network attacks and malware.
 You can also see what additional features are included in this security suite, and check our recommendations for what settings you should adjust.